Mon 12 March 2018

 The celebrated British Shakespearean actor, Edmund Kean, died in 1833 in Richmond where, in the last years of his life, he had managed the local theatre.
 At St Mary Magdalene there is a floor plaque marking his grave and also a wall plaque.

-Professor Michael Gaunt FRSAMD, Chair of The Society for Theatre Research, will talk about Edmund Kean, considered by many to be the greatest actor of the nineteenth century.
+Professor Michael Gaunt FRSAMD, former Chair of The Society for Theatre Research, talked about Edmund Kean, considered by many to be the greatest actor of the nineteenth century.